Have you received a PERM denial? Wondering why your case was rejected without even receiving an audit?

 Receive a PERM Consultation

-In order to best advise you about cases involving PERM denial, you’ll need to schedule a consultation with one of our PERM attorneys.
+In order to best advise you about cases involving PERM denial, you’ll need to schedule a consultation with a VisaNation Law Group PERM attorney.
 We offer competitive PERM fees and will work one-on-one to ensure the most advantageous course of action is selected–whether it be a request for review or motion to reconsider.